MoenMi/notes/classes/cs442/chapter1.md

 ## 1.2 - The OSI Security Architecture

 The **open systems interconnection (OSI)** defines a systematic approach to providing security in a system.
-This abstract view allows
+This abstract view allows us to gain a broad understanding of the concepts of cybersecurity.
+The OSI security architecture focuses on security attacks, mechanisms, and services:

+- **Security attacks** are actions that compromise the security of information owned by an organization
+- **Security mechanisms** are processes that are designed to detect, prevent, or recover from a security attack
+- **Security services** are processing and communication services that enhance the security of the data processing systems and the information transfers of an organization.
+The services are intended to counter security attacks, and they make use of one or more security mechanisms to provide the service.